jamesroyston/jamesroyston.github.io/source/_posts/How to deploy your express-mongoDB API + Reach frontend to Heroku.md

 ```
 :smile: :fireworks: :fire: :fire: :fire:

+## 9) LAST and MOST CRUCIAL STEP _IMO_: double check that you enabled a global `0.0.0.0` whitelist for your cluster PLS

-8) LAST and MOST CRUCIAL STEP _IMO_: go into mongo atlas and ensure you've enabled a global IP address whitelist for your mongoDB cluster.
+Go into mongo atlas and ensure you've enabled a global IP address whitelist for your mongoDB cluster (per step 3 in this tutorial).
 If you don't, your app will be running but your data won't ever get fetched.
 You'll have a network tab full of 503 network errors :sweat_smile: (_this had me stuck for quite a while.
 Nevermind the fact that I probably should have been asleep at the time I was hammering away on this project at 2am...._)

-**SICK, we are all done.
-Go to your project's URL (provided by the terminal, or via heroku's dashboard on their website) and be amazed by what you've accomplished!**
+## SICK, we are all done.

+Go to your project's URL (provided by the terminal, or via heroku's dashboard on their website) and be amazed by what you've accomplished!
+Pro-tip: on macOS cmd+click will open links from the terminal in your default browser

 If you want to see my working example, you can check it out [here.](http://mern-app-msg.herokuapp.com/) :heart: